Educational Assessment and Accountability

 The assessment and accountability consultation staff provides a variety of resources to assist Wayne County Schools in the effective implementation of the Michigan education testing program, formative assessment, balanced assessment, Data Driven Dialogue and accountability requirements.

 This sustained PD series will introduce facilitators to the Formative Assessment Process.
 Focus will center around clear learning targets, use of feedback, questioning, grading, and the students as self and peer assessors within a learning environment team.

 Michigan Student Test of Educational Progress (M-STEP)

 This State summative assessment assesses students in english language arts and mathematics in grades 3-8 and in science in grades 4, 7 and 11 and in social studies in grades 5, 8 and 11.

-The Michigan Merit Examination assesses students in grades 11 and 12 based on Michigan High School Content Expectations (HSCE).
-It is administered each spring.
-The MME consists of three major components: the ACT Plus Writing college entrance examination; the Work Keys job skills assessment in reading and mathematics; and Michigan-developed assessments in mathematics, science, and social studies. >More Information at MDE
+The MME consists of three major components: the SAT Plus Writing college essay; the Work Keys job skills assessment in reading and mathematics; and M-STEP assessments in science, and social studies.

 Help with Special Education Assessments